AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Spring_2019.md

   @property
   def minor_losses(self):
-  """This function calculates  the total minor losses as water drains from the holding tank into the 'canister' aka the 10 inch clear PVC pipe""" influent_K=self.n_elbows*minorloss.EL90_K_MINOR+minorloss.PIPE_EXIT_K_MINOR+minorloss.PIPE_ENTRANCE_K_MINOR return influent_K
+  """This function calculates  the aggregate minor loss coefficient of the drain system from the holding tank into the 'canister' aka the 10 inch clear PVC pipe""" influent_K=self.n_elbows*minorloss.EL90_K_MINOR+minorloss.PIPE_EXIT_K_MINOR+minorloss.PIPE_ENTRANCE_K_MINOR return influent_K

   @property
   def drain_time_target(self):
   """This function calculates the target drain time of one dump of the tipping bucket to achieve the desired upflow velocity in the canister."""

   @property
   def HG_per_dump(self):